The GPhC Council

 Crucial to our governance is its independence from government, professionals and all other interest groups.
 This independence is vital to improving public confidence in regulation in general.

-Members are appointed by the appointments commission to ensure a balance of qualities, skills and experience, and to reflect the diversity of the public and of the pharmacy profession.
+Members are appointed to ensure a balance of qualities, skills and experience, and to reflect the diversity of the public and of the pharmacy profession.

 There are no places reserved specifically for each of the professions regulated by us, nor for specific sectors of practice.
 There are, however, reserved places for at least one member who lives or works mainly, or wholly, in each country within Great Britain.